The tornado and rainy seasons are both quickly approaching.

-LifeSecure has created an easy-to-follow guide to preparing for severe weather conditions like tornadoes and heavy rain.
+There is no time like the present to prepare, and we’re considering the best ways to prepare for the severe weather ahead.
+That’s why LifeSecure has created an easy-to-follow guide to preparing for severe weather conditions like tornadoes and heavy rain.

-Seek higher ground and avoid being trapped when the flooding begins.
+Evacuate before flooding starts.
+In the event of a flood, seek higher ground and avoid being trapped when the flooding begins.

 Include short and long-term dehydrated food options such as canned or emergency dried foods, tuna, crackers, or high-calorie food bars.

-Investing in an emergency kit for flooding or tornadoes and making sure it’s clearly marked so that everyone knows where to locate it is invaluable in a disaster.
+Investing in an emergency kit for flooding or tornadoes and making sure it’s marked so that everyone knows where to locate it is invaluable in a disaster.

-It is critical that you are prepared with the necessary survival supplies so you and others can survive without power and other everyday comforts in days after severe weather.
+You must be prepared with the necessary survival supplies so you and others can survive without power and other everyday comforts in days after severe weather.